How to Experience the Peace of God [With Bible Verses]

 His peace can drive out all fear.

-God’s peace comes from the realization that He loves us, is in control, never leaves our side, and has settled our destiny.
+The peace God gives comes from the realization that He loves us, is in control, never leaves our side, and has settled our destiny.
 We can have peace!

 Here’s another verse regarding God’s perfect peace: “You will keep in perfect peace all who trust in you; all whose thoughts are fixed on you!”
 Isaiah 26:3 NLT.